emqx/emqx-docs/en_US/changes/breaking-changes-5.1.0.md

 - The previous **Rule** -> **Action** -> **Resources** process has been modified to **Rule** -> **Bridges**.
 - The functionality of **Modules/Message Publish** has been moved into the Bridges.
 - The [**Save Offline Message**](https://docs.emqx.com/en/enterprise/v4.4/rule/offline_msg_to_redis.html)**,** [**Get Subscriptions**](https://docs.emqx.com/en/enterprise/v4.4/rule/get_subs_from_redis.html), and EMQX Bridge features have been removed.
-- Tablestore, DolphinDB, Lindorm, and SAP Event Mesh are not supported.
+- Tablestore, DolphinDB, Lindorm, and SAP Event Mesh data bridges are not supported yet.

 For a complete compatibility report, see [Data Integration Incompatibility Between EMQX 5.1 with EMQX 4.4](./data-integration-4.4-to-5.1-incompatibility.md).

 ## Data Persistence

-- [MQTT Message Persistence](https://docs.emqx.com/en/enterprise/v4.4/backend/backend.html#mqtt-message-persistence) is not implemented in EMQX 5.0 a5.1.
+- [MQTT Message Persistence](https://docs.emqx.com/en/enterprise/v4.4/backend/backend.html#mqtt-message-persistence) is not implemented in EMQX 5.0 and 5.1.
+It is planned for later versions.

 ## Gateway

 In EMQX 4.x, various protocols can be configured through corresponding Plugins and Modules (only for the enterprise edition).
-However, in E5.0, we have introduced a new concept called Gateway.
+However, in EMQX 5.0, we have introduced a new concept called Gateway.

 - It is **completely incompatible** from the configuration and management approaches perspective.
-E 5.0 has a brand new configuration format and management approach.
+EMQX 5.0 has a brand new configuration format and management approach.
   - New configuration format.
   - Added a new HTTP API for managing gateways and clients of the gateway.
   - Each gateway has its own independent authentication method.
-- JT/T 808, GB/T 32960, TCP and OCPP are **not supported on EMQX 5.1.**.
+- JT/T 808, GB/T 32960, TCP and OCPP are **not supported on EMQX 5.1**.
 - Stomp, MQTT-SN, and ExProto protocols are fully compatible with version 4.x and have even more improvements in functionality.
 - Although the gateway for CoAP and LwM2M has been implemented in version 5.1.0, it is not recommended for use in a production environment due to incomplete design and implementation.